liuxiaoyu-git/backend_quarkus/docs/CODE.md

 * URI for get metrics data
   - /metrics - all metrics data
   - /metrics/application - only application data (from annotated to code)
+  - Add header "Accept: application/json" if you want response in JSON format.